Paschalis/UAV-TelemetryLink/Receivers and Transmitters/README.md

 Understanding these modes enables the selection of appropriate communication systems tailored to specific drone operation requirements, ensuring robust and efficient wireless links.

+## Mounting and Enclosure Options

+For practical deployment of the transmission systems described above, especially those involving Moxon or omnidirectional antennas operating at 2.4 GHz and 900 MHz, refer to the [TX_Enclosures_RC_Mounts](/Receivers%20and%20Transmitters/Transmitters/TX_Enclosures_RC_Mounts/) folder.

+This directory contains 3D-printable enclosures and RC controller mounting designs for various transmitter boards.
+These mounts are optimized for signal performance, mechanical stability, and operator ergonomics across all transmission modes, from single antenna to Gemini Xrossband setups.

 ---

 ## References